23 Top Tourist Attractions in Canada

 Polar Bears of Churchill, Manitoba

-One of Canada's most unique attractions is the polar bear migration that sees these beautiful creatures make their way from land out onto the ice in Hudson Bay, near the town of Churchill in Northern Manitoba.
+One of Canada's most unique attractions is the polar bear migration which sees these beautiful creatures make their way from land out onto the ice in Hudson Bay, near the town of Churchill in Northern Manitoba.

 This small community opens itself up to tourists each fall.
 Tours take visitors out in tundra buggies with caged windows for close encounters with the polar bears.
 The prime viewing time occurs in October or November while the bears are waiting for the water to freeze before heading out onto the ice.

-10. Vancouver Island
+Vancouver Island

 Eden Grove near Port Renfrew